Lehrter-Lab/CGEM/README.md

-# cgem-toy
+# CGEM
-Testing implementation of CGEM with ECO-Toy grid
+Implementing CGEM in SCHISM